codybloemhard/stonks/README.md

--b, --browser (default firefox) browser to show graph in --graph-accounts (string...) accounts to graph --summary-accounts (string...) accounts to include in the summary account listing --date-year-digits (default 4) how many digits to display a date's year with: [0,1,2,3,4] --date-month-digit use a digit instead of a 3 letter name for a date's month
+-b, --browser (default firefox) browser to show graph in --graph-accounts (string...) accounts to graph --summary-accounts (string...) accounts to include in the summary account listing --redact-map (string...) accounts and their redacted name eg. RealName:Stocks0 --date-year-digits (default 4) how many digits to display a date's year with: [0,1,2,3,4] --date-month-digit use a digit instead of a 3 letter name for a date's month
 <file> (string) transactional "database" file